Print Advertising Still Works in our Digital Age

 - Make sure your logo is in the path of the reader’s eye, a reader’s eye moves in a Z pattern across the page.

-Not only is skill necessary to make the ad look right, but your ad must
+- Work with someone with design experience when designing your ad.
+Not only is skill necessary to make the ad look right, but your ad must compete with the other ads favorably in the publication.

-- Prepare your ad ahead of time, if you can, so you can put it
+- Prepare your ad ahead of time, if you can, so you can put it away for a few days and then revisit the ad with a new perspective.
+This will allow you time for any revisions if needed.

 - Confuse the reader and assume your design is funny or clever, ask for second opinions to see if other people understand.